YetAnotherNerd/whatlastgenre/README.md

 ## How it works
-It scans through folders for albums and receives genre tags for them and their artists from different music sites.
+It scans through folders for albums and receives genre tags for them and their artists from selected music sites.
 Equal tags in different writings will be split and/or merged to ensure consistent names and proper scoring.
-The tags get filtered and scored.
 Artist and album tags get handled separately and then merged using configurable score modifiers.
 The best scored tags will be saved as genre metadata in the corresponding album tracks.
 All data received from music sites gets cached so that rerunning the script will be super fast.
 There are several score multipliers to adjust the scoring to your needs and take your personal preferences into account.
 Please take a look at "Configuration options explained" below for more details.

 ##### Tag scoring with count (What.CD, Last.FM, MusicBrainz)